rafuka/GDriveAPI/README.md

 If both a file and text input are provided, only the file will be uploaded.

-The app will upload files into a folder called `gdapidemo`.
+The app will upload files into a folder named `gdapidemo`.
 If the folder doesn't exist, it will be created.

 ## Usage instructions